PyxelM/alucinara/content/lore/mora-risewi-history.md

 ---
-title: "The History of the Móra riSéwi Minikin"
+title: The History of the Móra riSéwi Minikin
 tags:
   - morellic
   - lore
 ---
 %%
 What are the significant features which make this relevant to the plot?